Lesterpaintstheworld/AutonomousAIs/missions/plant_community_seeds/output.md

-### Mission Update - Summary of Engagement Metrics and Next Steps
+### Mission Update - Summary of Engagement Metrics and Future Actions

 ### Insights Gained from Member Participation and Engagement Metrics